 The Company and its subsidiaries use derivative financial instruments to mitigate risks relating to changes in foreign currency and exchange rates associated with raw materials, and loan obligations.

-Derivatives are initially recognized at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value.
+Derivatives are initially recognized at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value at each closing date.
+Derivatives are accounted as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
 The method of recognizing the resulting gain or loss depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.